Commercial animal cloning: Endangered and extinct animals

+In 2022, the world's first cloned Arctic wolf "Maya" was born in Beijing by Sinogene.
+Although Arctic wolves are no longer listed by the IUCN Red List as an endangered species, the technique can be used to help other animals at risk of extinction, such as Mexican gray wolves and red wolves.
+The team of Sinogene plans to restore lost species or boost numbers in endangered animal populations.

+In 2023, the world's second successfully cloned endangered Przewalski's horse "Ollie" arrived at his new home at the San Diego Zoo.
+Originally born at ViaGen Pets & Equine cloning facility in Texas, Ollie was the clone of a male Przewalski's horse stallion whose cell line was cryopreserved over 40 years ago by the San Diego Zoo Wildlife Alliance Biodiversity Bank’s Frozen Zoo.
+Kurt, the world's first cloned Przewalski's horse, lives in the San Diego Safari Park, he was born in 2020 from the same cell line that Ollie was cloned from.
+Przewalski's horses have gone from being nearly extinct to surviving in zoos for the past 40 years.
+Wildlife care experts are working with the cloned Przewalski's horses to ensure they gain the behaviors needed to interact and thrive with other Prezewalski's horses before introducing them to other horses.

-In a recent study using sturgeons (species of fish in the Acipenseridae family), scientists have been making improvements to a technique called somatic nuclear cell transfer with the ultimate goal being to save endangered species.
+In a recent study using sturgeons, scientists have made improvements to a technique known as somatic nuclear cell transfer, with the ultimate goal being to save endangered species.
 Sturgeons are endangered due to the high levels of poaching, increased destruction to habitats, water pollution, and overfishing.
-This makes this species a perfect candidate for improving this type of cloning method, in hopes of preserving natural populations from becoming endangered.
-The somatic nuclear cell transfer technique is a well-known cloning method that has been used for years but focuses on species that are thriving rather than those endangered or extinct animals.
+The somatic nuclear cell transfer technique is a well-known cloning method that has been used for years but focuses on species that are thriving rather than endangered or extinct species.
 This technique usually uses a single somatic donor cell with a single manipulation and inserts it into a recipient egg of the species of interest.
 It has recently been found that the position by which that somatic cell is located inside the recipient is very important in order to successfully clone a species.
 By making adjustments to the original method of using a single somatic cell and instead use multiple somatic donor cells to insert into the recipient egg, the likeliness of the somatic donor cells being in the crucial position on the egg will increase tremendously.
 This increase will then result in higher success rates with cloning.
-There is still ongoing research using this improved method happening but from the data collected thus far, it seems to be a reasonable method to continue and soon be able to help stop species like the sturgeons from becoming endangered and possibly stop extinction from occurring.
+There is ongoing research using this improved method, but from the data collected thus far, it seems to be a reasonable method to continue and soon be able to help stop species like the sturgeons from becoming endangered and possibly stop extinction from occurring.